TrueCommerce Accelerates Automotive Supply Chain Network Capabilities and Market Reach

 TrueCommerce recently released new enhancements for TrueAuto to improve supply chain processes for automotive companies.
 These enhancements are designed to provide complete visibility and integration into the backend of the automotive supply chain, allowing OEMs and Tier 1 suppliers to gain a full picture of their supply chain operations from the originally planned forecast to the final receipt of goods into their manufacturing facilities.
 TrueCommerce will continue to expand capabilities serving both OEMs, and Tier 1 and Tier 2 manufacturers.

-Going beyond traditional EDI, TrueAuto’s use of APIs and a modern supplier portal delivers more meaningful integration and greater digitisation of the supply chain.
+Going beyond traditional EDI, TrueAuto’s use of APIs and a modern supplier portal delivers more meaningful integration and greater digitization of the supply chain.
 The added workflow, reconciliation logic, and cockpit visibility empower planners with greater visibility across the entire supplier lifecycle.
-This increased transparency translates into improved supply chain performance, enabling organisations to identify potential disruptions sooner and take action to mitigate their effects.
+This increased transparency translates into improved supply chain performance, enabling organizations to identify potential disruptions sooner and take action to mitigate their effects.

-Overall, these product enhancements offer a comprehensive solution for organisations seeking to improve the resiliency of their supply chain operations and bottom-line performance.
+Overall, these product enhancements offer a comprehensive solution for organizations seeking to improve the resiliency of their supply chain operations and bottom-line performance.

 “The past three years have reminded us that your supply chain is only as strong as the weakest link,” said Mike Gross, chief product officer, TrueCommerce.
 “It’s difficult to consistently deliver on the needs of your customers without a highly connected and resilient supply chain that also provides visibility much deeper into the process.
 Without the right solution, partner, and strategy, achieving that outcome can be merely aspirational.
 TrueCommerce brings together our pre-connected automotive supply chain network, robust supply chain application, our people, and onboarding capabilities to help deliver those results for our customers.”